teateatea/heartbreaker/Broja's Downtime.md

 [[home|Home]] | [[Open Table]] | [[Downtime Activities]] | **Broja's Downtime**
 ___
 # Fire-Proof Armour
-*A quote comes back from the House Revere, in Phandalin.*
+*A quote comes back from Phandalin.*

+> Mr. Broja,
+>
+> We are most encouraged by a request by a man of your stature, and have described several fitting options below.
+I sincerely believe that you will be most pleased with the possibilities we can bestow upon you.
+>
-> We are most encouraged by your request, and have described the following options below.
-If you require immediate protection, please choose a Ring as they do not require bespoke assembly.
+> If you require immediate protection, please choose a Ring as they do not require bespoke assembly.
 >
 > Yours,
 > [[Modestia of the House Revere]]